enstit/Steflix/README.md

   <h1 align="center">🍿 STEFLIX: A Movie-based Recommender System</h2>
 </div>

-**Steflix** is a Recommender System that uses Weighted Matrix Factorisation to learn embeddings from movies ratings, and uses *Content-based filtering* and *Collaborative filtering* to suggest new (ranked) movies to a the user.
+**Steflix** is a Recommender System that uses Weighted Matrix Factorisation to learn embeddings from movies ratings, and uses *Content-based filtering* and *Collaborative filtering* to suggest new (ranked) movies to the user.

 The Weighted Matrix Factorisation step is performed using the Alternating Least Squares algorithm[^1].